 • We insure items of $50 or more, and for any item costing over $200, we also add signature confirmation wherever it is available.

-• Buy with confidence--we accept returns.
+• We accept returns.
 Per our policies, contact us within three days of delivery.
-Return shipping with insurance and tracking is at your expense, and the item must be returned in the same condition in which received.
+Return shipping with insurance and tracking is at your expense, and the item must be returned in the same condition received.

 • If your item arrives damaged, photograph it with packaging so we may make a claim.
 Etsy and PayPal require that the item be returned before we can issue a refund.

-• Since returning an item is no fun, we encourage you to contact us before buying to ask questions or request additional photos.
+• Returning an item is no fun; contact us before buying to ask questions or request additional photos.
 I'd rather talk you out of something vs your being disappointed with a purchase!

 • Our top priority is your positive experience with this shop, and our greatest hope is that you LOVE the item purchased!

 Yes, we can work with you on a payment plan with immediate down payment.
 We generally do 30-day plans of two payments, but for more expensive items we can do a 60- or 90-day plan.
 We follow the Etsy recommended approach of having you purchase an item using Other as a payment option, then invoicing you via PayPal per the payment schedule upon which we mutually agree.